Tenerife-La Gomera Marine Area

 - collaborating with conservation initiatives.

 The communities within the Tenerife-La Gomera Whale Heritage Site are host to a whole range of education centres, events and festivals that celebrate whales and dolphins and the wonderful local marine life.

 Arona Son Atlántico is one such event.
 This large annual festival is a chance for residents and visitors to learn about the importance of protecting the environment on land and in the oceans.
 It is a celebration of music, film and photography, supported by a programme of educational workshops, marine experiences and conservation events, including as beach cleans, and turtle and bird releases.

 Whale and dolphin watching is a hugely important industry for Tenerife’s economy; it is the second most popular activity for tourists visiting the island.

-There are several stakeholder groups within the Whale Heritage Site committed to reducing environmental impacts and protecting the habitats and the welfare of the animals upon which the industry depends.
+There are several stakeholder groups within the Whale Heritage Site who are committed to reducing environmental impacts, and protecting the habitats and the welfare of the animals upon which the industry depends.

 The members of the Whale Heritage Site steering committee are working to develop an Action Plan with clear plans to address the current and future threats that the cetaceans in the region face.

 Individuals, groups, businesses and governments within the Whale Heritage Site have been dedicating themselves to developing this area as a sustainable destination.